 Number of Pockets: 2 exterior chest | Measured Weight: 9.7 oz (M)

 Who this is best for: The Rab Borealis jacket is ideal for active women seeking a lightweight, highly breathable softshell.
-It is so breathable, in fact, that I used it for both sun and wind protection.
+Our test team loved it for both sun and wind protection.
 It's perfect for climbing, hiking, especially in variable (but dry) conditions where freedom of movement and breathability are key.
 Its packability and built-in stuff sack make it easy to keep close at hand on fast-paced or minimalist outings.
 It doesn't offer the greatest protection against precipitation, so it's not a great fit if you live in an area with a rainy climate.

-Why we love it: This softshell stands out for its remarkable ventilation and movement; I was doing alpine yoga in this jacket after summiting.
-I gave this jacket to a few other reviewers to try out, and all were impressed by the ultra-stretchy, featherweight fabric that provided a barely-there feel during activity, and exceptional freedom of movement for climbing.
-Its ability to function effectively as both a sun and wind shirt makes it incredibly versatile, and small touches like the jacket-packing pocket for harness attachment are much appreciated bonus features at this price point.
+Why we love it: This softshell stands out for its remarkable ventilation and movement.
+Our testers used it for everything from rock climbing to outdoor yoga.
+Our entire test team was impressed by the ultra-stretchy, featherweight fabric that provided a barely-there feel during activity and exceptional freedom of movement for climbing.
+Its ability to function effectively as both a sun and wind shirt makes it incredibly versatile, and small touches like the jacket-packing pocket for harness attachment are much-appreciated bonus features at this price point.

 Should you buy it?
-As I mentioned above, wet weather performance isn't a strong point for the Borealis; its water resistance is limited, and it saturated quickly in our shower test.
+Wet weather performance isn't a strong point for the Borealis; its water resistance is limited, and it saturated quickly in our shower test.
 Still, it dries almost as fast and offers excellent wind and UV protection, making it a reliable layer for dry but breezy days.
-If rain protection is a concern, you'll want to take a look at one of these women's hardshells.
 While there are some other models in this review that might provide better all-around protection, the Rab Borealis stands out for delivering above-average performance and exceptional freedom of movement at a price that is accessible for most people.

 Number of Pockets: 2 exterior hand | Measured Weight: 7.75 oz (XS)